MariaDB/MySQL (database service)

 "host_mapped": false

-environment variable information in a .environment
+}Example on how to gather PLATFORM_RELATIONSHIPS environment variable information in a .environment file:

 # Decode the built-in credentials object variable.

-export RELATIONSHIPS_JSON=$(echo $PLATFORM_RELATIONSHIPS | base64 --decode)
+export RELATIONSHIPS_JSON="$(echo "$PLATFORM_RELATIONSHIPS" | base64 --decode)"

 # Set environment variables for individual credentials.

-export APP_ORACLE_HOST="$(echo $RELATIONSHIPS_JSON | jq -r '.oraclemysql[0].host')"
+export APP_ORACLE_HOST="$(echo "$RELATIONSHIPS_JSON" | jq -r '.oraclemysql[0].host')" Usage example

 Configure your service with at least 256 MB in disk space.